Akua Lezli Hope: Recognition

 In both 1987 and in 2003, Hope won an Artists Fellowship from the New York Foundation for the Arts.
 In 1990, she was awarded a Creative Writing Fellowship from the National Endowment for the Arts and in 1993, she was the recipient of a Ragdale U.S.-Africa Fellowship.

 Hope held the post of Poet-in-Residence at Chautauqua Institution in 1997 and of Artist-in-Residence at Women’s Studio Workshop in 2001.
 Also in 2001, she was the recipient of a Hurston-Wright Writers’ Week Fellowship.

 Hope's collection Embouchure, Poems on Jazz and Other Musics won the Writer's Digest 1995 poetry book award.
 Her poem "METIS EMITS" won the 2015 SFPA Poetry Contest in the Short category, and in 2021, her collection Otherwheres placed first in the Chapbook category of the annual Elgin Awards for best speculative poetry book.

+In 2021 Hope won an Individual Artist Grant from The Arts Council of the Southern Finger Lakes, for her Now Voyager project.

 In 2022 Hope won an individual artist grant from the NYSCA for her project,"Afrofuturist Pastoral Speculative Poetry."